 2.1 Abandoned Vehicle: Any vehicle that is partially dismantled or wrecked, does not display a valid permit or license plate and does not appear to be operable; and remains in this condition in excess of 48 hours, shall be considered abandoned and will be subject to tow away at owner’s expense.
 Included in this definition are vehicles, trailers or other chattels occupying University streets, parking lots and laneways

-2.2.
-Electric Vehicles (EV): Any hybrid or electric vehicle may use the provided electric vehicle charging stations with the purchase of a permit valid for the designated areas that the EV charger is located.
+2.3.
+Electric Vehicles (EV): Any Plug-in Hybrid (PHEV) or Electric Vehicle (EV) may use the provided electric vehicle charging stations with the purchase of a permit valid for the designated areas that the EV charger is located.
 Payment for hourly and daily use of the charging stations can be made through PaybyPhone.
 NOTE: Vehicles must be moved from the electric vehicle charging station once the vehicle has been charged

 Summer: May 1 - August 31

 Winter: January 1 - April 30

 2.6.
 Parking Enforcement Officer: Any authorized member of the Campus Community Police, Campus Fire Prevention, Parking Enforcement Officers including student enforcement personnel.

 2.7.
 Police: The Campus Community Police and/or any member of an authorized police service.
 Campus Community Police should be contacted regarding:

 2.8.
 Student: A person registered in an undergraduate or graduate program proceeding towards a degree, a diploma or a certificate at the University of Guelph, or otherwise taking credit and/or non-credit courses offered by the University.
 This does not include individuals eligible to purchase faculty and staff permits.